Caspersn2/EnergyIDE/InstructionCounter/readme.md

 # Instructions

-This tool can be used to determine the number of CIL instructions will be executed for a given method within the CIL code.
+This tool can be used to determine the number of CIL instructions that will be executed for a given method within the CIL code.

 ## How to use